Introduction

 Join the Movement

-Document and share success stories and challenges on social media or blogs.
-By taking these actions, individuals can contribute to the creation of vibrant, sustainable urban environments that prioritize people over cars.
+By engaging in these efforts, individuals can contribute to the creation of vibrant, sustainable urban environments that prioritize people over cars.